ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 We will store our gid of data in `scalar_array`, and `SPACE_BETWEEN` will be used to change the resolution of the points on the screen.
 If you have troubles with performance you can try increasing `Space_between`, just make sure it can divide into the resolution of the canvas we set later on.\
-`generate_noise` is a function of the Perlin noise code I referenced earlier.
+`generate_noise` is a function of the Perlin noise code that I referenced earlier.
 To use this you need to give it a seed, `Math.random()` will do just fine.
 Next we need to pass in x, y, and z coordinates to get a value between -1 to 1.
 We will pass in x and y to the function `getNoise(x,y)` and the current time will be our z coordinate.
 Just use `generate_noise.perlin3(x, y, z)` from above, and we add 1 to the value so we only get postive values between 0 and 2.